KazeEmanuar/Chaos3/README.md

 069: GAMEPLAY every surface is non slippery (0x15)
 070: GAMEPLAY climbing upwarps mario
 071: GAMEPLAY all hitboxes extend upwards infinitely
-072: GAMEPLAY you can no longer hold forwards
+072: GAMEPLAY you can no longer hold backwards
 073: GAMEPLAY minimum speed is set to 48
 074: GAMEPLAY wrong warps (level is randomized, always 0x0A)
 075: GAMEPLAY long jump bonks you backwards